STUDENT VOICE & LEADERSHIP

 We also sponsor annual awards at the College’s presentation evening.

-Our major fundraiser is an annual second-hand book and uniform sale conducted on the first Saturday in December in the College’s Auditorium.
-Parents and Friends have established a permanent second-hand book and uniform shop at the college to assist parents with either buying uniform at a reduced price or selling quality uniform items their child/children have outgrown.
-Parents and Friends members also attend and support special school events at the school.
+Our major fundraiser is second-hand uniform sales.
+Parents and Friends have established a permanent second-hand uniform shop at the college to assist parents with either buying uniform at a reduced price or selling quality uniform items their child/children have outgrown.
+Parents and Friends members also attend and support special school events.
 You may have met some of members at one of our welcoming morning teas when your child/children first commenced at the College.

 JOIN OR FIND OUT MORE